 I-Rock 93.5 Concert Announcement: Drowning Pool Coming To The Quad Cities

 Let the bodies hit the floor.
 Drowning Pool is coming to The Rust Belt in East Moline on November 13.
-You can be there with Drowning Pool, Otherwise, Kurt Diemer and Tallah.
+You can be there with Drowning Pool, Otherwise, Tallah and anitsaint.
 Tickets start at just $20 and are on sale now.
-Plus, you can win them by listening to I-Rock 93.5 and signing up below to win a pair of Party Pit tickets.
+ALSO...if you want tickets for Drowning Pool and the I-Rock 93.5 Not So Silent Night featuring Eva Under Fire, Crobot, Alborn, and Discrepancies, then buy tickets for both and save money.
+Get both at once for only $30.

 Drowning Pool have long been hailed as champions of blue-collar hard rock and metal, not just because of their consistently incendiary live shows and vastly underrated catalog, but because of the trials and tribulations that have marked their career.
 They aren’t unique in that regard.
 What they are is resilient, their everyman, working-class ethos and stubborn perseverance creating a bond few bands ever realize.